ivonunes/plumekit/docs/cli.md

 Every scaffolded project includes a committed `./plumekit` wrapper script.
-It reads the PlumeKit version your project resolves to from `Package.resolved` (the SwiftPM lock file), downloads the matching CLI release from GitHub on first use, verifies its checksum, caches it, and runs it.
+It reads the PlumeKit version your project resolves to from `Package.resolved` (the SwiftPM lock file), downloads the matching CLI release from GitHub on first use, verifies its checksum, caches it and runs it.
 Contributors and CI need nothing installed beyond a Swift toolchain: run `./plumekit …` and you get the version your app builds against.